HierarchKlay/UnitCommitment.jl/docs/src/tutorials/decomposition.md

 )
 ```

-## 2. Scenario decomposition with Progressive Hedging
+## 2. Scenario decomposition with Progressive Hedging for stochstic UC

 By default, UC.jl uses the Extensive Form (EF) when solving stochastic instances.
 This approach involves constructing a single JuMP model that contains data and decision variables for all scenarios.
 Although EF has optimality guarantees and performs well with small test cases, it can become computationally intractable for large instances or substantial number of scenarios.